 Closely connected with the company foundation is also the economic participation in the form of:

 - takeovers of another kind.

 For potential investors, a deeper analysis of the investment is always recommended and necessary.
 This includes not only appraisals related to business valuation, but also expert legal advice that accompanies and supports all steps from acquisition to completion of the transaction.

-Our firm also offers the required legal support and the necessary know-how in the company formation and business mergers sector in order to optimize all your strategic projects in business life.
+SIGTAX offers the required legal support and the necessary know-how in the company formation and business mergers to help optimize all your strategic projects in business life.
 Our specialist lawyers have many years of experience in handling business transactions and thus ensure the required expert advice.